jeroenpeters1986/chrome_ext_gmailclassic/README.md

 # Gmail classic layout reverter for Chrome

-This Chrome extension brings back the compactness of the older Gmail style from before October 2018.
+This Chrome extension brings back the compactness of the older Gmail style from before July 2018.
 I really like my inbox to be compact and my read/unread to have a good contrast.

 ## What does it do?
 This extension injects only CSS on the pages that start with `https://mail.google.com/`.